The High Fidelics

 If I was teaching a music class, I would have my students study The High Fidelics.
 Not only is it contemporary, it's filled with exemplary musical execution, composition and arranging.

 The High Fidelics are based in Birmingham, Alabama.
-They are:

 Edwin Cleverdon - guitars